Planning a trip to Greece but don’t know where to start? Check out this Two Weeks Greece Itinerary and enjoy the wonders of this awesome country.

 Other than museums, my favorite part of being in Athens is to simply talk to the locals and listen to their stories.
 They’re proud of being an Athenian and maybe one day you’ll become one too.

 Athens is today one of Europe’s coolest capitals and it isn’t hard to understand why.
-With its bustling nightlife and its many up and coming hip cafes, soon you’ll be considering basing yourself here as an expat!
+With its bustling nightlife, its many up and coming hip cafes and the huge amount of Greek ancient monuments soon you’ll be considering basing yourself here as an expat!

 Two Weeks Greece Itinerary #02: Meteora, the monasteries that touch the sky